ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

     The prime advantage of JIT compilation is that it balances the fast deployment cycle of a VM with the potential for AOT-like performance for some use-cases.
 But it is also insanely complicated since you're building 2 full compilers, and an interface between them.

-Another way of saying this, is that an Interpreter runs code, where as an AOT compiler generates machine code which then the Computer runs.
+Another way of saying this, is that an Interpreter runs code, whereas an AOT compiler generates machine code which then the Computer runs.
 And a JIT compiler runs the code but every once in a while translates some of the running code into machine code, and then executes it.

 ### Some more definitions